rbolt13/python-test/README.md

 Learning the basics of Python and Git.

-2021
+Sources: w3schools online, and Front End Dev.
+Tanner Heffner

 Feb.
-2021 working on the basics of python with w3schools online.
+2021